 “How can chemical changes be controlled?” is a question that involves understanding how changes in conditions affect the relative stability of the species involved in a chemical process.
 Control can be achieved by selecting reactants with structural features that change their energetic stability, varying the concentrations of reactants or capturing and removing products, adding substances which react with intermediates to facilitate or inhibit different mechanistic steps, changing temperature to activate chemical species,, or choosing solvents that facilitate or inhibit certain interactions.
 For example, controlling the replication of a virus may involve tuning conformations of a substance involved in the replication to block one pathway in the process.
 This chemical thinking question is often central to chemical process design and analysis activities, such as improving solar cell operation, analysis of battery efficiency, or characterizing the degradation of a dye.

-The Pringles design challenge formative assessment was developed by the ACCT team (indicated by the star) and the Exploring Concentration formative assessment was designed by a past ACCT cohort member.
+The Pringles design challenge formative assessment was developed by the ACCT team (indicated by the star) and the Exploring Concentration and Airbag challenge formative assessments were designed by past ACCT cohort members.

 The Pringles design challenge is a laboratory-based formative assessment tool for learning about how students think about controlling chemical reactions.
 It has been tested in high school chemistry classrooms in the US, and in university chemistry classes in the US, Mexico, and Costa Rica.
 The tool is available in English and Spanish.